storyblok/storyblok-php-client/README.md

 print_r($data["rels"]);
 print_r($data["links"]);
 ```
-Once you obtain the body of the response you can use the `getBody()` method for retrieving a structured associative array.
+You can use the `getBody()` method for retrieving the content in a structured associative array.
 With the body of the response, you can access to:
 - `story`: the story
 - `cv`: the cache timestamp (useful for managing cached response)
 - `rels`: the (optional) relations